-- 1 Attach the wireless flash to the accessory shoe and turn both the camera and the flash on. - 2 \Rightarrow on the control button $\rightarrow \frac{1}{2}$ (Wireless)
+1 Attach the wireless flash to the accessory shoe and turn both the camera and the flash on.

+2 Fn button $\rightarrow \ddagger$ (Flash mode) $\rightarrow \ddagger$ (Wireless)

-3 Remove the wireless flash from the accessory shoe.
+3 Remove the wireless flash from the accessory shoe and pop up the built-in flash.

-- The camera cannot perform a pre-flash test of the wireless flash.
-Confirm that the flash fires properly by releasing the shutter. - The camera cannot carry out the wireless lighting ratio control. - Turn off the wireless flash mode after wireless flash shooting.
+• If you perform a test fire of the flash, press the AEL button.

+- The camera cannot carry out the wireless lighting ratio control. - Turn off the wireless flash mode after wireless flash shooting.
 If the built-in flash is used while the wireless flash mode is still active, inaccurate flash exposures will result. - Change the channel of the external flash when another photographer is using a wireless flash nearby and his/her built-in flash light causes your external flash to fire.
 To change the channel of the external flash, refer to the operating instructions supplied with it.